Bairgania

 Bairgania is a town and notified area in the Sitamarhi district in the state of Bihar, India.
 Bairgania is one of the blocks of Sitamarhi districts and is a border of India that links Nepal via Rautahat District through a custom checkpoint.
 Bairgania is the first town of India that is located on the bank of the Bagmati River.It has a good government medical hospital and experience doctors such as alumni from PMCH.
 (Note: Formerly also written Baghmati.)

+The town in the northern part of Sitamarhi district in the Indian state of Bihar, located near the Indo-Nepal border.
+It is situated approximately 32 km north of Sitamarhi.
+The town lies about 46 km north-east of Motihari and around 47 km north-east of Mehsi.
+It is also located approximately 62 km east/north-east of Raxaul, another border town in East Champaran district.
+Owing to its proximity to the Nepal border, Bairgania functions as an important transit point for cross-border movement and local trade.

 Administration

 Bairgania is a Nagar Parishad city in the district of Sitamarhi, Bihar.

 The city of Bairgania is divided into 26 wards for which elections are held every 5 years.
 Chamda Godam on Sultan Street is famous neighborhood in Bairgania.

 Demographics

 According to the 2011 Census of India, Bairgania has a population of 42,895, of which 22,789 are males and 20,106 are females.
 The population of children between the ages of 0 and 6 is 7,540, accounting for 17.58 percent of the total population of Bairgania (NP).
 In Bairgania, The sex ratio is 882 compared to the state average of 918.
 Moreover, the child sex ratio in Bairgania is approximately 865, compared to the Bihar state average of 935.

 The literacy rate of the city of Bairgania is 65.72 percent, higher than the state average of 61.80 percent.
 Male literacy is around 73.41 percent, while female literacy is 57.04 percent.

 Bairgania has total administration over 8,010 houses, to which it supplies basic amenities, like water and sewerage.
 It is also authorised to build roads within Nagar Panchayat limits and impose taxes on properties coming under its jurisdiction.